taostat/taostats-docs/docs/Bittensor/tokenomics/uniswap-v3.md

 # What do you earn?

-Every time a trade is made when the price is inisde your price window, you will receive a fraction of the staking fee (in tao) or the unstaking fee (in alpha).
+Every time a trade is made when the price is inside your price window, you will receive a fraction of the staking fee (in tao) or the unstaking fee (in alpha).

 There is no way on chain to determine your earnings while your position is open.

-One position close, the swap.`remove_liquidity`  extrnisic is run.
+One position close, the swap.`remove_liquidity`  extrinsic is run.
 This will close out the position.
-The LIquidity Removed event will show the alpha and tao placed back into your wallet.
+The Liquidity Removed event will show the alpha and tao placed back into your wallet.
 You  earn the `FeeAlpha` and `FeeTao` (shown in rao).

 <Image border={false} src="https://files.readme.io/bce7ffc6f3dca336323a1288f61fb0ce8decb8ffc4d18c122c5f814766a9c061-image.png" />

 <br />

 As the price changes, the liquidity provided will shift.
 If the price goes up, your alpha will be used, and tao will be added to your liquidity.
-As the price goes dow, your tao will be sold, and alpha will increase.
+As the price goes down, your tao will be sold, and alpha will increase.